-Learning Marks Distribution Duration of

-Lecture Practical/ Internship Tutorial CE ESE Total Duration of ESE (Hours)

-4 - 1 30 70 100 2
+Learning Learning Approach (Hours/ Week) Marks Distribution Lecture Practical/ Internship Tutorial CE ESE Total Duration of ESE (Hours) 4 - 1 30 70 100 2

 Course Description: Themes and Issues in World History is a course that challenges students to think critically about the complexities and challenges of our shared human experience.
 By exploring key issues in global history, students gain insights into the factors that have shaped societies and civilizations over time.
 Ultimately, this course prepares students to engage thoughtfully with the world around them and to make informed decisions as global citizens.